openstack/swift/doc/source/howto_installmultinode.rst

 Adding a Proxy Server
 ---------------------

-Once you see a need for additional proxy servers, you can set up the proxy node in the same manner that you set up the first proxy node but with additional configuration steps.
+For reliability's sake you may want to have more than one proxy server.
+You can set up the additional proxy node in the same manner that you set up the first proxy node but with additional configuration steps.

 Once you have more than two proxies, you also want to load balance between the two, which means your storage endpoint also changes.
 You can select from different strategies for load balancing.
 For example, you could use round robin dns, or an actual load balancer (like pound) in front of the two proxies, and point your storage url to the load balancer.

-See :ref:`config-proxy` for the initial setup, then follow these additional steps.
+See :ref:`config-proxy` for the initial setup, and then follow these additional steps.

 #.
 Update the list of memcache servers in /etc/swift/proxy-server.conf for all the added proxy servers.
 If you run multiple memcache servers, use this pattern for the multiple IP:port listings: `10.1.2.3:11211,10.1.2.4:11211` in each proxy server's conf file.::